caapel/SOFC/README.md

 **Conclusion**:
-- full feature set whis default **XGBRandom_Forest** option demonstrated best result for *MAPE* metric
+- full feature set with default **XGBRandom_Forest** model demonstrated the best results for *MAE*, *MAPE* metrics
-- full feature set whis default **XGBoost** option demonstrated best result for *time*, *R2* and *MSE* metric
+- full feature set with default **XGBoost** model demonstrated the best results for *time*, *R2* and *MSE* metrics
-- reducing the dimensionality of components gives a negative result and therefore the tools (SHAP, PI, MDI) *do not make sense*
+- Reducing the dimensionality of input feature vectors leads to an increase in error and therefore the SHAP, PI, MDI tools are useless
 - MLP showed the worst result.
-MLP+PСA somewhat speed up the algorithm and increase accuracy, but do not improve the result globally
+MLP+PCA slightly boost the performance and increase the accuracy, but do not improve the result globally